-Exploring the Top Attractions of Yoho National Park
+9 Top-Rated Attractions in Yoho National Park

-Hiking at Lake O'Hara
+2. Hiking at Lake O'Hara

 Highlights of hiking in this area include waterfalls, upper alpine lakes, and a great sense of solitude due to the restricted number of visitors allowed at Lake O'Hara.
 Trails are sometimes closed due to grizzly bears in the area or other hazards.

 Takakkaw Falls is one of the highest falls in North America, plunging a dramatic 254 meters over a rock face.
 Visitors can stand near the base of the falls and look straight up, feeling the mist from the spray as it hits the bottom.
 The waterfall is fed by the Daly Glacier, part of the Waputik Icefield.

-Alternatively, for a higher perspective, the Iceline hiking trail leads up the mountainside opposite the falls for a spectacular view over the falls and beyond to the glacier.
-This is a moderately strenuous day hike, but worth the effort for the view.
+Alternatively, for a higher perspective, the Iceline hiking trail leads up the mountainside opposite the falls.
+Here, you'll be treated to a spectacular view over the falls and beyond to the glacier.
+This is a moderately strenuous day hike, but well worth the effort for the view.

 Emerald Lake is, as the name suggests, a beautiful emerald color mountain lake at the foot of the glacier-capped mountains of the President Range.
 A lovely resort lies along the shoreline with a restaurant that is open to guests and visitors.

 Emerald Lake can be reached by taking an eight-kilometer-long road that begins about two kilometers south of the town of Field.
 A little way along the road is a remarkable natural bridge, beneath which the river squeezes through extremely resistant rock.

-Burgess Shale Fossil Beds
+5. Burgess Shale Fossil Beds

 The Burgess Shale Fossil Beds to the east of Field have proved to be extremely important in the field of paleontology.
 Fossils more than 530 million years old (Cambrian; especially trilobites) recovered from these unique, undisturbed beds have yielded major insights into the development of life on earth.

-Kicking Horse Pass and the Spiral Tunnels
+6. Kicking Horse Pass National Historic Site & the Spiral Tunnels

 Kicking Horse Pass crosses over the continental divide and is known for the Spiral Tunnels created for the Canadian Pacific Railway Line.
 The original line went over what was called "The Big Hill" and was at one time known to have the steepest gradient of any rail line in North America.
 As a result, accidents were a problem.
 Eventually spiral tunnels were created to decrease the gradient.
 There are plaques along the highway discussing the engineering involved in the process of building the railway.